biblicalph/books/Node.js/master-node/001-timers/readme.md

 `process.nextTick` registers callbacks which are placed at the top of the event queue and executed after execution of the current script but before execution of any I/O or timer event callbacks.
-`setImmediate` on the otherhand registers callback which are executed after I/O events.
+`setImmediate` on the otherhand registers callbacks which are executed after I/O events.
 Conclusion: `process.nextTick` pushes callbacks to the top of the events queue. `process.nextTick` callbacks execute before `setImmediate` callbacks